MarcusTrenton-Personal/NpcGenerator/README.md

 Versioning has the format Major.Minor.Day.Minute.
 - Major: Increment when backwards compatiblity is broken.
 - Minor: Increment for feature additions and bug fixes.
 Recent to 0 when the Major number increments
-- Day: Part of the build timestamp.
-It measures days since 2020/01/01.
-Automatically incremented per build.
+- Day: Part of the build timestamp of form XXYYY, where XX is years since 2020 and YYY is the day of the year.
+For example 2023/01/05 would be 3005.
+Automatically set per build.
 - Minute: Part of the build timestamp.
 It measures minutes since midnight UTC time.
-Automatically incremented per build.
+Automatically set per build.

-All of these are set in NpcGenerator/AssemblyInfo.tt.
-Set the Major and Minor versions in that file, not in the .csproj.

 To publish, run PublishAndTag.bat.
 That script will automatically publish to Dropbox and tag the last commit.

-## IDE Settings

-Build before Run should be turned off due to text templating used for AssemblyInfo.cs.
-Otherwise debugging will break because the AssemblyInfo changed just before running.
-You need to build explicitely and then run explicitely.
-In Visual Studio 2022 go to Tools -> Options -> Projects and Solutions -> Build And Run -> On Run, when projects are out of date: -> Never Build.

 ## File Encoding